You can have multiple scenarios in one application.

 A management API request

-An inbound call into the application
+An incoming call into the application

 Manual routing rule launch via the control panel